 After getting the sticky transfer paper with vinyl, put it down on the canvas in the places you have preplanned.
 Be careful, the adhesive paper of vinyl will stick where ever it falls.
-However, the canvas is more forgiving than vinyl.
+However, canvas is more forgiving than vinyl.
 If vinyl paper fell in the wrong place, you can pull it away and stick it in the right place.

-Take your scraper or ruler and scrape it on the top of the vinyl that is on the canvas to burnish vinyl onto the canvas.
+Take your scraper or ruler and scrape it on the top of the vinyl that is on the canvas to burnish the vinyl onto the canvas.
 After that, slowly pull the adhesive paper.
 This will cause the vinyl to transfer onto the canvas.

 The adhesive paper will come off easily and transfer vinyl onto the canvas.
-If vinyl starts to lift, lay back the adhesive paper and scrape the area again with a ruler or a scraper.
+If the vinyl starts to lift, lay back the adhesive paper and scrape the area again with a ruler or a scraper.
 Then pull back the adhesive paper again.
 It is easy to lay the adhesive paper over itself and pull it backward.

 Remove the tape that is used to mark the places (if you have done that) as you are transferring each vinyl piece onto the canvas.
 Transfer all the pieces onto the canvas this way.

 You can also take out any unnecessary vinyl pieces after transferring them onto the canvas.

 Take your time while going through each step.
 Make sure you measure your vinyl pieces onto the canvas very well.
 Otherwise, your vinyl will be wasted.